 Try calling or stopping by the department offering the course to ask:

 - Is there any way I can schedule this course?

 - Is it likely that more sections are going to be added?
 If so, when?

 - Is there a waiting list?
 If so, can you get your name added to the list?

 - What is the name of the instructor?
 This will allow you to call, e-mail, or visit the instructor during their office hours to ask what they would recommend to do if you really wanted or needed to take their course.

 Check World Campus

 Check World Campus course availability in the Schedule of Courses.
 (World Campus courses are available only on the Web.)
 Click on the appropriate semester and select "World Campus (WD)" from the pull-down lists for campus and location.
-If the course you want is available, check the World Campus section of the University Undergraduate Advising Handbook for registration information.
+If the course you want is available, check the World Campus section of the Undergraduate Advising Handbook for registration information.